heliocloud-data/platform/TESTING.md

 ## Region Testing (all server types) (est. time up up to 1 hour)

 1. Login as Admin User
      - Spin up every type of server-- check the number of activate instances when back to 0 in the console to verify it's a cold start.

+     **Note:** Before running a cold start test, you'll want to make sure that there are no available instances in the cluster.
+The easiest way to do that is to scale down all the EKS node groups to `0`; using the `eksctl` command.

+     From the EKS Admin machine, type the following:
+      ```
+      eksctl scale nodegroup --cluster=<cluster-name> --name=<node-group> --nodes=0 --region=<region>
+      ```

+     The result should look something like this:
+      ```
+      sh-4.2$ eksctl scale nodegroup --cluster=eks-helio --name=mng-user-compute --nodes=0 --region=us-east-2
+      2025-01-29 22:15:13 [ℹ]  scaling nodegroup "mng-user-compute" in cluster eks-helio
+      2025-01-29 22:15:15 [ℹ]  initiated scaling of nodegroup
+      2025-01-29 22:15:15 [ℹ]  to see the status of the scaling run `eksctl get
+      ```

+     This operation can take several minutes to be fufilled.
+To confirm the number of instances, type the following command.
+      ```
+      kubectl get nodes -o json | jq '.items[].metadata|select(.labels."eks.amazonaws.com/nodegroup"=="<node-group>")'
+      ```

+     Nothing should be printed.
      - Document time to spin up each server (cold starts).
 Verify no timeouts.
 Record time it takes (no firm criteria needed here)
      (To guarantee a cold start, for that target instance, check that to fit your server it must make a new EC2 instance.
 Easiest way is 'nothing has been run before it')
      - Shut down that server.